duukkis/iotfun/README.md

 *Restart*

-On Windows/Linux might work out of the box
+On Windows/Linux things work out of the box

 # Open Arduino IDE